 Electronic Device Searches at Airports and Border Crossings

-International travelers are facing added scrutiny of late—from executive orders on immigration to in-flight bans on electronic devices.
+International travelers are facing added scrutiny of late—from executive orders on immigration to enhanced screening procedures for U.S.-bound flights.
 Countries are more closely monitoring who and what is entering and exiting their borders, and they're imposing stricter limitations accordingly.
 In June, the U.S. Department of Homeland Security (DHS) announced that all travelers flying to the U.S. from foreign airports will have their baggage and electronic devices more rigorously searched.

 In line with this trend, Harvard travelers should be aware that government authorities may ask individuals to provide access to electronic devices, social media profiles, e-mail, and similar accounts when entering or exiting a country, including the U.S.